Zero-Click Is a Symptom, Not a Disease. What Ecommerce Brands Actually Lose When Google Answers for Them

 How can a brand tell whether it is losing clicks or losing demand?

 Look at the full search and revenue picture, not just sessions.
-If impressions stay steady or rise while clicks fall, you are probably losing clicks to SERP features or AI answers; if impressions, branded searches, and category demand all decline, the issue is likely weaker demand.
-Compare search console data with revenue, conversion rate, email signups, and branded search volume to see whether the market is shrinking or the click path is changing.
+If impressions stay steady or rise while clicks fall, you are probably losing clicks to SERP features or AI answers.
+If impressions, branded searches, and category demand all decline, the issue is likely weaker demand.
+Compare search console data with revenue, conversion rate, email signups, and branded search volume to determine whether the market is shrinking or the click path is changing.

 What kind of content still works when search answers more queries directly?